 How to Use and Care for Your Oak Barrel

-Last year I was fortunate enough to receive a document from a highly respect Brewmaster that contained a collection of emails from breweries regarding how they care for their barrels.
+A couple years ago I was fortunate enough to receive a document from a highly respect Brewmaster that contained a collection of emails from breweries regarding how they care for their barrels.
 To me, this document was the Holy Grail of barrel care; it contained advice from Avery, New Holland, Schlafly, Ithaca, and numerous local pubs and breweries.
 There’s a wealth of information here, unfortunately most of it does not apply to homebrewers nor the size barrels we use.
 However, I’ve pulled out bits and pieces that I think will help you explore the world of barrel aging and included a recipe for the Rye Barrel Stout at the end.

 But first, a couple of things to keep in mind before going down this road of barrel aging: